Fredrick Redd: Career

 Redd started his engineering career in Austin Texas and he moved to Princeton, New Jersey, to continue his engineering career.
 While there, he joined the chorus with Princeton Pro Musica that led him to start voice lessons.
 Moving to New York City, to continue vocal studies at the Juilliard School, he met Vincent La Selva, conductor of New York Grand Opera, who became his mentor and started his professional singing career in opera.
 In 2002, he made his New York City Opera debut in Lincoln as the Undertaker in Porgy & Bess as a part of the PBS Great Performances Series.
 One year later, he made his Carnegie Hall mainstage debut as the baritone soloist in Carmina Burana with the New England Symphonic Ensemble in a Mid America Production.
 In 2005, Redd returned to Carnegie Hall with New York Grand Opera to perform Giacomo in Verdi’s Giovanna D’Arco and again in 2006 as the baritone soloist in Beethoven’s Ninth Symphony.

 Redd also has a career in business and has been a principal at North Highland Worldwide Consulting, where his work as an African-American in the arts was supported.
 He made Merkin Hall recital debut in 2012.

 In 2019, Redd returned to Carnegie Hall as a soloist in Mark Hayes’ Te Deum In 2019, Redd returned to New York City Opera as featured artist in world premiere of Stonewall.
 In 2021, He portrayed the character of James in the world premiere of Martinsville 7 with Trilogy Opera in August 2021.

 In 2022, Redd performed his first Wagner role as Wotan in Das Rheingold and debuted as Hark in the opera Nat Turner by Michael Raphael with the New Jersey Symphony.
 Redd returned to Carnegie Hall main stage performances on May 27, 28 and June 30 as soloist in Haydn's Creation, Mozart's Regina Coeli, and Hayes' Requiem.
 As invited, Redd sang in the 45th Annual Benefit Concert for the William Warfield Scholarship Fund and collaborated with Harold Danko, international jazz pianist and recording artist in singing "Ole Man River", one of Warfield's signature songs.
 In October 22, Redd starred as Dom Claude Frollo in the Hunchback of Notre Dame (Equity Off-Broadway) and performed excerpts from the title role in Rigoletto for the Metropolitan Opera Guild and their program series on The Verdi Baritone.
 In this series, Redd also covered the roles of Germont (La Traviata), Rodrigo (Don Carlo) and Amonasro (Aida).
-This fall, Redd joined RIT's Advisory Board and also joined President David C. Munson's Roundtable of advisors.
+In the fall of 2022,Redd joined RIT's Advisory Board for the School of Performing Arts and also joined President David C. Munson's Roundtable of advisors.